-"I love grilling chicken under a brick," Glenn Harris, chef and co-owner of New York City restaurants Jane and The Smith, told TODAY Food. "[It] cooks the meat perfectly evenly.
+"I love grilling chicken under a brick," Glenn Harris, chef and co-owner of New York City restaurants Jane and The Smith, told TODAY Food. "(Grilling) cooks the meat perfectly evenly.
 You won't get some spots that are overcooked."
-Plus, the technique gets all of the skin extra-crispy.
+Plus, the technique gets all of the skin extra crispy.

 These healthy kebabs are an elegant addition to a cookout spread beyond hot dogs and hamburgers.
 Simply marinate the salmon in a combination of ginger, soy sauce, rice vinegar and sesame oil for 20 minutes.
 Then thread the pieces onto pre-soaked skewers and grill.

-For a simple summer pasta dinner, actress Katherine Heigl tosses warm spaghetti with creamy brie cheese and juicy fresh chopped tomatoes.
-Chopped garlic and fresh basil pep up the decadent dish.
+For a simple summer pasta, actress Katherine Heigl tosses warm spaghetti with creamy brie cheese and freshly chopped tomatoes.
+Garlic and fresh basil infuse the dish with classic Italian aromas.

-Say bye bye to plain old butter.
-A spicy coconut cream sauce, sweet and crispy shredded coconut flakes and fried sliced scallions take classic grilled corn to delicious new heights.
+Say bye-bye to plain old butter.
+A spicy coconut cream sauce, sweet and crispy shredded coconut flakes and fried scallions take grilled corn to delicious new heights.

 Don't put away the muffin tin yet!
 Turn it upside down, then layer bacon slices on top of the cups and bake until the strips form delightfully crispy vessels for a fresh salad.